 Saying that all people care about is price isn’t just wrong, it’s an excuse that is preventing you from improving your business.
 If you can blame those silly people who only care about price, it’s not your fault.

 Price is a factor, but it’s not the determining factor.
 What people REALLY care about is value, and it’s your job to communicate the value of what you have to offer.
 You have to connect the dots between what you offer and what they care about.
-When you blame your inability to communicate value on your customer, it’s going to prevent you from getting any better at it and it’s going make you defensive and bitter.
+When you blame your inability to communicate value to your customer, it’s going to prevent you from getting any better at it and it’s going to make you defensive and bitter.